jeka-dev/jeka/dev.jeka.core/src/main/doc/Manual.md

 build there can be several in classpath (one per project).

 Generally _KBeans_ interact with each other inside their `init` method.
 They access each other using `getRuntime().getRegistry().get(MyBean.class)`.

+When a _KBean_ depends on another one, it's good to declare it as an instance property of the first bean as this dependency will be mentioned in the quto-generated documentation.

 #### Create a Basic KBean